roflmuffin/CounterStrikeSharp/docfx/docs/admin-framework/defining-admin-groups.md

----
-title: Defining Admin Groups
+# Defining Admin Groups

-description: A guide on how to define admin groups for CounterStrikeSharp.
+A guide on how to define admin groups for CounterStrikeSharp.
----

 ## Adding Groups